 I trained in naturopathic medicine and acupuncture.
 Afterward, I decided to do a five-year specialization and strictly focused in men’s health, urology, and prostate cancer with Dr. Aaron Katz at Columbia University Medical Center – Department of Urology (Dr. Katz is now the chairman of Urology at Winthrop Hospital in New York).

-That’s why people say I am as a naturopathic urologist, integrative urologist or functional urologist.
+That’s why I am recognized as a naturopathic urologist or functional urologist.

 Questions commonly asked

 Why should I listen to you for health advice?

 ANSWER: Well, you don’t have to.
 You should use your intelligence to question all experts.
 But this doesn’t mean you should be cynical.
 You may have a good doctor working with you who is nutritionally and open minded.
 Just be careful with internet information – a lot of it is crap and can truly promote disease.
 While I don’t have all the answers, I can provide you with reliable, objective insights that have transformed the lives of hundreds of people with bad, and I mean bad diseases.
 I suggest you read, apply and then throw in the garbage what doesn’t work for you.

 Why should I be your patient?

 ANSWER: You may not have to.
 This website (and other good ones) provides you with useful information that can have a huge positive impact on your health.
 There are little, annoying nuances with each specific case, however, where you can get stuck and need the guidance of an expert.
 After a complete physical work up and reviewing your health reports, I create a targeted, individualized health plan specific to that patient.
 Keep in mind though that I am a Male & Urologic Specialist.
 If you need pre-natal care, I am not the guy.

 Believe it or not, strangely enough, the next few questions I get asked more often that you’d think.